The Role of Trauma in Opioid Addiction: Addressing Underlying Causes

 Treatment Options for Trauma and Addiction

 Treating underlying trauma is a critical component of addiction treatment, particularly for individuals who have experienced significant trauma in their lives.
-There are a number of treatment options available for trauma and addiction, including cognitive-behavioral therapy (CBT), eye movement desensitization and reprocessing (EMDR), dialectical behavior therapy (DBT), and group therapy.
+There are several treatment options available for trauma and addiction, including cognitive-behavioral therapy (CBT), eye movement desensitization and reprocessing (EMDR), dialectical behavior therapy (DBT), and group therapy.

 CBT is a type of psychotherapy that can be effective in managing the symptoms of trauma and addiction.
 CBT focuses on changing negative thought patterns and behaviors that can worsen addiction and trauma.